chauff/cse1500-web-transcripts/_lectures/http.md

     ...
 ```

-At this point, we need to switch to openssl (as the redirect location is `https`) if we want to continue down this path (*changed as of Dec.
+At this point, we need to switch to openssl (as the redirect location is `https`) if we want to continue down this path (*lecture transcript changed as of Dec.
 14, 2020*).

 Finally, for those that want to see to what extremes people go to make fun (or use) of telnet, try out the following :point_down::